-24. (1) Subject to section 14, a contributor who is pregnant is entitled to the maternity benefits contemplated in this Part for any period of pregnancy or confinement if application is made in accordance with prescribed requirements and the provisions of this Part.
+24. (1) Subject to section 14, a contributor who is pregnant is entitled to the maternity benefits contemplated in this Part for any period of pregnancy or delivery and the period thereafter, if application is made in accordance with prescribed requirements and the 50 provisions of this Part.

-(2) Subject to subsection (3), the contributor must be paid the difference between any maternity benefit paid to that contributor in terms of any other law or any collective agreement or contract of employment in each week of the period contemplated in section 19(2), and the maximum weekly benefit payable in terms of section 12(2).

-(3) When taking into account any maternity leave paid to the contributor in terms of any other law or any collective agreement or contract of employment, the weekly maternity benefit may not be more than the remuneration the contributor would have received if the contributor had not been in confinement.

-(4) For purposes of this section the maximum period of maternity leave is 17,32 15 weeks.
+- (2) Subject to subsection (3), the contributor must be paid the difference between any maternity benefit paid to that contributor in terms of any other law or any collective agreement or contract of employment for the period contemplated in section 19(2), and the maximum benefit payable in terms of section 12(2). - (3) When taking into account any maternity leave paid to the contributor in terms of any other law or any collective agreement or contract of employment, the maternity benefit may not be more than the remuneration the contributor would have received if the contributor had not been on maternity leave. - (4) For purposes of this section the maximum period of maternity leave is 17,32 weeks.

-(5) A contributor who has a miscarriage once she has been confined or bears a still-born child is entitled to a maximum maternity benefit of six weeks after the miscarriage or stillbirth.
+(5) A contributor who has a miscarriage during the third trimester or bears a still-born child is entitled to a maximum maternity benefit of six weeks after the miscarriage or stillbirth.